Edition 1.0 · 2026-05-31 · next verification pass 2026-06-15 · changelog

 You can build this.
 We have.
 Five times.

-If you would rather run this yourself, Chapter Fifteen is the recipe.
-We expect a fraction of subscribers to read it, agree it is doable, and then never run it.
-That is the bet the subscription is making, and we are comfortable with it.
+If you would rather run it yourself, Chapter Fifteen is the recipe.
+A fraction of subscribers will read it, agree it is doable, then never run it.
+That is the bet the subscription is making.

 Friday digest, sample